JuliaDocs/Documenter.jl/docs/src/man/guide.md

             ]
         ]
     )

+    deploydocs(
+        repo   = "github.com/USER/PKG.jl.git",
+        target = "build",
+        deps   = nothing,
+        make   = nothing
+    )
     ```
-    Since Documenter's docs are already built using HTML output, a fully working
+    Since Documenter's docs are already built using HTML output, a
-    example of the configuration can be found in `docs/make.jl`.
+    fully working example of the configuration can be found in
+    `docs/make.jl`.
+Note that with this configuration, `mkdocs.yml` is
+    not required.

     It is still under development, may contain bugs, and undergo changes.
     However, any feedback is very welcome and early adopters are encouraged to try it out.